Kelsey City City Hall

 The Kelsey City City Hall (also known as the Lake Park Town Hall) is a historic site in Lake Park, Florida.
-It is located at 535 Park Avenue.
-On September 3, 1981, it was added to the U.S. National Register of Historic Places.
+The two-story, Mediterranean Revival Style building has served as city hall since opening in 1928, when the municipality was known as Kelsey City.
+It has undergone a few restorations, including as a project of the Works Progress Administration.
+More recently, a $15,281 matching grant was approved in 2025 for its renovation.
+The only remaining structure in Lake Park constructed in the 1920s, it is located at 535 Park Avenue.
+On September 3, 1981, Kelsey City City Hall was added to the U.S. National Register of Historic Places.